Hochschild cohomology of dg manifolds associated to integrable distributions: The homological perturbation lemma

-Assume further that the filtration of $P$ and $T$ in the contraction~\eqref{Eqt:contractionDatum} are exhaustive and bounded from below.
-If the perturbation $\varrho$ of the differential $\delta$ on $P$ lowers the filtration, that is, $\varrho(\mathcal{F}^{n}P) \subseteq \mathcal{F}^{n-1}P$, then it is clear that all constraints in~\eqref{Eq: perturb constraints} hold.
-Applying Lemma~\ref{Lem: OPT}, one has \begin{lemma}[Filtered perturbation \cite{Luca}] Suppose that the contraction in \eqref{Eqt:contractionDatum} is increasingly filtered and that the increasing filtrations on $P$ and $T$ are exhaustive and bounded from below.
+Assume further that the filtration of $P$ and $T$ in the contraction~\eqref{Eqt:contractionDatum} are exhaustive and bounded below.
+If the perturbation $\varrho$ of the differential $\delta$ on $P$ lowers the filtration by $1$, that is, $\varrho(\mathcal{F}^{n}P) \subseteq \mathcal{F}^{n-1}P$, then it is clear that all constraints in~\eqref{Eq: perturb constraints} hold.
+Applying Lemma~\ref{Lem: OPT}, one has the following filtered perturbation lemma.
+See~\cites{Brown, Manettibook}. \begin{lemma} Suppose that the contraction in \eqref{Eqt:contractionDatum} is increasingly filtered and that the increasing filtrations on $P$ and $T$ are exhaustive and bounded below.
 Given a perturbation $\varrho$ of the differential $\delta$ on $P$ satisfying $\varrho(\mathcal{F}^{n}P) \subseteq \mathcal{F}^{n-1}P$, one obtains a new filtered contraction

 where $\vartheta, \phi_\flat, \psi_\flat, h_\flat$ are defined in~\eqref{Eq: Def of thetaandphi} and~\eqref{Eq: Def of psiandh}. \end{lemma}